enzo-project/enzo-dev/doc/manual/source/EnzoParameters.rst

 -------------------------

 ``ProblemType`` (external)
     This integer specifies the type of problem to be run.
-It's value causes the correct problem initializer to be called to set up the grid, and also may trigger certain boundary conditions or other problem-dependent routines to be called.
+Its value causes the correct problem initializer to be called to set up the grid, and also may trigger certain boundary conditions or other problem-dependent routines to be called.
 The possible values are listed below.
-[Not all of these problems run with more than one processor.
-The list of those known to work in parallel are: 23, 25, 30.]
 Default: none.

 For other problem-specific parameters follow the links below.
-The problems marked with "hydro_rk" originate from the MUSCL solver package in ``src/enzo/hydro_rk``.
-For the 4xx radiation hydrodynamics problem types, see the user guides in ``doc/implicit_fld`` and ``doc/split_fld``.
+The problems marked with "hydro_rk" originate from the MUSCL solver package in the enzo installation directory ``src/enzo/hydro_rk``.
+For the 4xx radiation hydrodynamics problem types, see the user guides in the installation directory ``doc/implicit_fld`` and ``doc/split_fld``.

 ============ ====================================
 Problem Type Description and Parameter List